Iowa Food Hub Managers Working Group

 Their work is usually driven by the desire to create more opportunities for small and mid-sized farmers.
 They also want to expand the number of consumers who can access local food.
 In the United States, almost half of the food we eat is eaten away from home.
 That means food service and wholesale are critical components to localizing the food system.
 Farmers in Iowa sold more than $13 million in local food to wholesale and intermediated markets in 2013.
 But this only begins to scratch the surface of what’s possible.

-To operate in the competitive landscape of food wholesale, most food hubs end up providing these services “at cost” or at a very narrow profit margin.
-So, managers have to be very efficient and effective to be able to pay farmers a fair price while keeping their food hub afloat.
+To operate in the competitive landscape of food wholesale, most food hubs end up providing these services at a slim profit margin.
+Hub managers have to be skilled and efficient to pay farmers a fair price while keeping their food hub running.

 How important are food hubs in Iowa?